 The resort includes two entirely separate pool areas — an adults only pool and a family pool.
 We stuck to the family pool area, despite having no kids with us, as it had more of a lively and fun vibe.
 There was a swim up bar where you could order drinks and food and never really have to get out of the pool!
 You could even bring in your own floats, which is nice (and super fun for kids!).
 There were plenty of lounge chairs available and it never felt too crowded, even though the resort was at full occupancy.
 There were also plenty of servers coming around asking for your food and drink order and offering to help with your towels.
 I definitely felt taken care of while relaxing at the pool!

 While there was a volleyball net set up in the pool and a cascading waterfall, which is great for kids and adults alike, I didn’t find the pool to be great for younger kids.
 With my toddler, I prefer a zero-entry pool or at least some sort of kiddie pool.
-The shallowest part of the pool was 3ft, which by no means is deep, but definitely doesn’t allow a toddler to play in the pool so easily.
+The shallowest part of the pool was 3ft, which is by no means deep, but it definitely doesn’t allow a toddler to play in the pool so easily.
 Just one thing to keep in mind!

 The beaches in Aruba are top notch.
 The Marriott is located on Palm Beach in the “high rise” area where you have a bunch of hotels in a row along the same exact beach.
 The water is warm and crystal clear.
 The actual beach is also pretty wide allowing enough room for plenty of fun in the sand.
 Marriott also has their own Palapas set up, which you can rent in advance for around $25-$30 a day.
 Or, if you’d prefer a free Palapa, you can stand in line the day prior at 4pm or the day of at 7am.
 The Palapas are given out on a first-come first-serve basis and even standing in line might not score you the beach umbrella.
 Folks definitely line up an hour or so in advance, so it is up to you whether or not that is worth it.
 When I was there I didn’t see any crazy lines and getting a Palapa seemed quite easy, but during school vacation weeks you will probably encounter something total different!
 If you reserved a Tradewinds Club room, you’ll receive a complimentary palapa — which can be a big perk.